 Discover the world of nomads in this journey that will bring you back in time.
 This intriguing kingdom is founded by the great Genghis Khan, leader of the Mongol empire, uniting the nomadic tribes of northeast Asia.
 His memory lives on in the vast Gobi sand dunes and through the locals whose traditions and customs remained unchanged for centuries.

-4 nights in a Superior Room at the Kempinski Hotel Khan Palace in Ulaanbaatar
+4 nights in a Superior room at the Kempinski Hotel Khan Palace Ulaanbaatar

 5 nights accommodation in Deluxe Ger Camps